autonomys/subspace/node-template-subspace/README.md

 ```

 #### Setup subspace-farmer
-Create 1 GiB plot according to following [instructions](https://github.com/subspace/subspace-farmer/tree/w3f-spartan-ms-1.1#install-and-run-manually)
+Create 1 GiB plot according to following [instructions](https://github.com/subspace/subspace-farmer/tree/w3f-subspace-ms-1.1#install-and-run-manually)

 #### Install and Run Node

-This will run a node-template-spartan in one terminal and a subspace-farmer farming in a second terminal.
+This will run a node-template-subspace in one terminal and a subspace-farmer farming in a second terminal.
 The node will send slot notification challenges to the farmer.
 If the farmer finds a valid solution it will reply, and the node will produce a new block.